 - Standard book for all exams: They are standard books for all exams & questions therein are also reliable.

 - Correct information: NCERT books are checked and rechecked many times before they are published, so the information is correct.

 - Good for understanding concepts: These books cover topics in a well framed manner.
-They start with basics and go on to a higher level unlike many other books.
+They start with the basics and go on to a higher level, unlike many other books.
 So, you are looking to clear your concepts NCERT is the way to go.

 Now that we have covered why you should read NCERT books let’s move on to how you should read NCERT books: